Causalcoding/Subject_syllabus/07_Machine_Learning_Fundamentals.md

 15. **In production, your linear regression model's coefficients change sign between retraining runs on similar data.
 What's the likely cause and fix?**
     Answer: Likely multicollinearity — near-singular $X^TX$ makes coefficient estimates highly sensitive to small data perturbations, and different retraining samples can flip signs even though predictions stay similar.
 Fix: check VIF, apply Ridge/Elastic Net for stability, or drop/combine redundant features.
 Emphasize that if the goal is prediction accuracy (not coefficient interpretation), this instability may not matter much — but it's dangerous if coefficients are used for business decisions.

+16. **Why is MSE the "default" loss for linear regression, and under what distributional assumption is it the maximum-likelihood choice?**
+    Answer: Minimizing MSE is equivalent to maximum likelihood estimation under the assumption that residuals are i.i.d.
+Gaussian with constant variance: the Gaussian log-likelihood's only term depending on $\hat y$ is $-\frac{1}{2\sigma^2}\sum (y-\hat y)^2$, so maximizing likelihood = minimizing $\sum(y-\hat y)^2$ = minimizing MSE.
+It's "default" because it's differentiable everywhere (clean closed-form/gradient-based optimization) and the Gaussian-noise assumption is a reasonable default for many real-valued measurement errors.

+17. **Your regression target has occasional extreme outliers (data-entry errors you can't fully filter out) — why might Huber loss beat both plain MSE and plain MAE here?**
+    Answer: Plain MSE squares the residual, so a handful of extreme outliers can dominate the total loss and pull the fitted line toward them.
+Plain MAE is robust to outliers but has a constant-magnitude gradient everywhere (including near zero), which can cause the optimizer to oscillate around the minimum instead of settling smoothly.
+Huber loss gets the best of both: quadratic (MSE-like, smoothly differentiable) behavior for small residuals so it converges cleanly near the optimum, but linear (MAE-like) behavior beyond the threshold $\delta$ so a few extreme outliers contribute bounded, not squared, loss.

+18. **How does quantile (pinball) loss differ conceptually from MSE/MAE, and what does minimizing it actually estimate?**
+    Answer: MSE minimization estimates the conditional *mean* $E[y\mid x]$; MAE minimization estimates the conditional *median*.
+Quantile loss is asymmetric — it penalizes over-predictions and under-predictions differently depending on $\tau$ — and minimizing it for a given $\tau$ recovers the conditional $\tau$-th *quantile* of $y\mid x$.
+This is why it's used to build prediction intervals (e.g., fit $\tau=0.05$ and $\tau=0.95$ models to get a 90% interval) rather than a single point forecast, which matters whenever stakeholders need calibrated uncertainty bounds, not just a point estimate.

 ---

 ## Supervised Learning — Classification